Thong-Cao/K-Means-Clustering/README.md

 ## I. Extract and Process Data To Dataframe based on RFM model

-In this phase of the project, we utilized the `Sales.SalesOrderHeader` table to extract and process data for the United States (US) market.
+In this phase of the project, I utilized the `Sales.SalesOrderHeader` table to extract and process data for the United States (US) market.
 The table contains essential fields such as `SalesOrderID`, `OrderDate`, `CustomerID`, `SubTotal`, and `TerritoryID`.
 By filtering records for the US market, consisting of 12,041 order records, we computed RFM (Recency, Frequency, Monetary) values for each customer.

 ### SQL Queries Used: